pkhoueiry/wes_somatic_gatk/README.md

     2- "lists" directory which contains two files:
         - "fastq_list.txt"
-        - "hg_38_intervals.bed"
+        - "intervals.bed"

             "fastq_list.txt" is a tab separated file and should contain all samples required for analysis: sampleName1    sampleName1_R1.fastq.gz    sampleName1_R2.fastq.gz
                 sampleName2    sampleName2_R1.fastq.gz    sampleName2_R2.fastq.gz

-            "hg_38_intervals.bed" is an intervals file in BED format.
+            "intervals.bed" is an intervals file in BED format.

+        "adapters.txt" should contain the adapters:
+            AAAAAAAAAAA
+            TTTTTTTTTTT

-        Finally, we have to specify the path of both "fastq_list.txt" and "hg_38_intervals.bed" in the JSON file
+        Second, we have to specify the path of "fastq_list.txt", "scatter_calling_intervals.txt" and "adapters.txt" in the JSON file.

+        Finally, we have to specify adapters in case we choose to do read trimming.
+        In the first line we put the adapter to be trimmed from the first read (forward) and the second line the adapter to be trimmed from the second read (reverse).

 We can invoke each WDL and shell scripts separately.